FlowFuse/website/src/blog/2023/05/flowforge-1-7-released.md

 image: /blog/2023/05/images/release-1.7.0.png
 ---

-FlowForge 1.7 adds new support for accessing the Node-RED Editor on Devices via FlowForge
+FlowForge 1.7 adds new support for accessing the Node-RED Editor on Devices via FlowForge.

 <!--more-->